henriqbc/stockwatch/README.md

 ### brapi

 This project uses brapi API to collect information.
 Create or login to your [brapi](https://brapi.dev/) account and provide the token at the settings file by setting the value to REQUEST_TOKEN as a string, located in the /stockwatch/stockwatch/stockwatch/settings.py directory before starting.
+Not properly setting the token will lead to 404 type errors when trying to use any functionalities that rely on brapi requisitions.

 ## Getting started